slewsys/ed/README.md

                              back up the original if SUFFIX provided.
     --expression, -e COMMAND Add COMMAND to script input - implies -s.
     --file, -f SCRIPT        Read commands from file SCRIPT - implies -s.
+                             If SCRIPT is `-`, then commands are read from standard input.

 The flag **-f** enables stand-alone `ed` scripts.
 For example: